MarkRosemaker/ordmap/README.md

 	return ordmap.UnmarshalJSONV2(om, dec, opts, setIndex) }

-// Set sets a value in the map, assigning it the highest index + 1. func (om *MyOrderedMap) Set(key string, v *ValueWithIndex) {
+// Set sets a value in the map, adding it at the end of the order. func (om *MyOrderedMap) Set(key string, v *ValueWithIndex) {
 	ordmap.Set(om, key, v, getIndex, setIndex)
 }